westbrookdaniel/westbrook-daniel-website/README.md

 # Website for [Me](westbrookdaniel.com)

-I am a Full Stack Developer and Designer with a history of working in the web development and design industry building websites and web apps.
-I enjoy formulating efficient, innovative solutions for Perth businesses and agencies that utalises strategic design thinking.
+I am a Full Stack Developer and Designer primarily working with React building web apps.
+I enjoy formulating performant, innovative solutions and exploring new tools and technologies.

 ## Scripts